 In summer 2018, Color Factory installed a special color exhibit called Manhattan Color Walk in the garden at Cooper Hewitt, Smithsonian Design Museum.
 It was free and designed for all to enjoy.

-From the buckets of lavender mums at the corner bodega to the forest green scaffolding covering a building under construction, Manhattan Color Walk pays special homage to all the colors that make New York City unique.
-Each color in the striped installation corresponds to a specific moment encountered by the Color Factory creative team, while walking and exploring 265 streets — from the uppermost part of Manhattan at West 220th Street down to Battery Park.
+From the buckets of lavender mums at the corner bodega to the forest green scaffolding covering a building under construction, Manhattan Color Walk paid special homage to all the colors that make New York City unique.
+Each color in the striped installation corresponded to a specific moment encountered by the Color Factory creative team, while walking and exploring 265 streets — from the uppermost part of Manhattan at West 220th Street down to Battery Park.

 The Color Factory team walked over 50 miles and took more than a thousand photos over the course of a few weeks to create this portrait of the city.
-Manhattan Color Walk is a new kind of map, showcasing the colors and diverse stories that bring New York City to life, and encouraging visitors to consider how color can help define a place and contribute to our sense of togetherness.
+Manhattan Color Walk was a new kind of map, showcasing the colors and diverse stories that bring New York City to life, and encouraging visitors to consider how color can help define a place and contribute to our sense of togetherness.

-OPEN TO THE PUBLIC THROUGH JULY 2018
+THE MANHATTAN COLOR WALK WAS OPEN TO THE PUBLIC THROUGH JULY 2018.